 Stocks, bonds, and mutual funds.

-Non-cash requests (except for publically-traded securities) are subject to approval by the Prince Albert SPCA.
+Non-cash requests (except for publicly-traded securities) are subject to approval by the Prince Albert SPCA.

 Any bequest may be directed to a specific use, but it is preferable to make the gift a general one to ensure the monies received may be directed to the areas of greatest need.